stnc6/Weapon-Rebalance-Constructor/README.md

 The mod allows you to change all available characteristics as desired for any weapon.

 INSTALL: Need a SuperBLT.
-Extract Weapon-Rebalance-Constructor and place it in the PAYDAY 2/mods folder.
+Extract Weapon-Rebalance-Constructor-main and place it in the PAYDAY 2/mods folder.